Bradford Grammar School

 Bradford Grammar School (BGS) is a co-educational private day school located in Frizinghall, Bradford, West Yorkshire, England.

-Entrance is by examination, except for the sixth form, where admission is based on GCSE results.
+Entrance is by examination.
+For the sixth form admission is based on GCSE results.
 The school gives means-tested bursaries to help with fees.
-Unlike many independent schools, BGS does not offer scholarships based on academic achievement.
+Like many other independent schools, BGS also offers a small number of scholarships based on academic achievement.

 History

 The school was founded in 1548 and granted its Charter by King Charles II in 1662.
 The Reverend William Hulton Keeling became the headmaster in 1871.
 He had transformed the grammar school in Northampton, and here he did the same, joining forces with the merchant Jacob Behrens, Bradford Observer editor William Byles and Vincent William Ryan Vicar of Bradford.
 The school was considered as good as the best public schools in 1895 and Keeling died in 1916 having been given the Freedom of the City.
-His daughter was Dorothy Keeling ran The Bradford Guild of Help and transformed voluntary work in the UK.
+His daughter Dorothy Keeling ran The Bradford Guild of Help and transformed voluntary work in the UK.